 As Americans live longer, greater attention is being paid to the concerns facing aging adults and caregivers.
 While many issues are the same for all older adults and those who care for them, some unique considerations arise for lesbian, gay, bisexual and transgender (LGBT) people dealing with aging.

-Being a member of both a chosen family and a family of origin creates situations where an LGBT person may become a primary caregiver for a domestic partner or legal spouse, a close friend who is also LGBT, or an aging parent or other relative—sometimes simultaneously.
+Being a member of both a chosen family and a family of origin creates situations where an LGBT person may become a primary caregiver for a spouse, domestic partner or legal spouse, a close friend who is also LGBT, or an aging parent or other relative—sometimes simultaneously.
 In the community at large, it is most common for informal caregivers such as spouses and adult children to provide the majority of care to older adults in the United States.
 In the LGBT community—with older adults twice as likely to be single and living alone, and three to four times less likely to have children—a family of choice is depended upon to provide support and care.

 Another concern that some LGBT caregivers face is scheduling time off with their employer to care for an aging loved one.
 Time off can range from occasional doctor visits to extended unpaid leave to be with someone who is more seriously ill.
 This concern may be further complicated by the degree to which you are “out” at work, and whether your employer has a nondiscrimination policy that affirms LGBT people and offers domestic-partner benefits.

 Ask your human resources department for written copies of your company’s policies and benefits.
 Discuss any concerns with your manager or boss.
 If you are not “out” to your employer or do not feel comfortable discussing personal issues with your manager or HR department, seek referrals for legal advice from local or nearby LGBT organizations, the National Center for Lesbian Rights (available to all LGBT people), or Lambda Legal.